The Best Beer Gardens in Philadelphia This Year

 Spruce Street has a floating garden

-For several years, the center of fun in Philly has been the Spruce Street Harbor Park.
-This spot has everything that is good about Philly: river views, cool breezes, hammocks, games, tons of great food and drink, and some of the best people watching in the city.
+If you’re looking for a place to relax, it doesn’t get much better than Spruce Street Harbor Park.
+This spot has everything that is good: river views, hammocks, games, tons of great food and drink, and some of the best people watching in the city.

 Bok Bar

-Couple at table with Philadelphia skyline in distance
+Couple at table on a rooftop with the Philadelphia skyline in distance.

 Enjoying the rooftop beer garden at Bok

 There is no shortage of rooftop bars in Philly, but few of them have that cool beer garden-like vibe.
 But that’s the elite class that Bok Bar finds itself in.
-This is without a doubt the best rooftop in the city.
-From the views, to the drinks, to the cool food pop-ups from highly acclaimed chefs, Bok Bar stands apart.
+No matter how many times we visit, we always catch our breath at the first glimpse of the skyline stretching out ahead of us.
+From the views to the drinks to the cool food pop-ups from highly acclaimed chefs, Bok Bar stands apart.

 PHS Pop Up Gardens